-We’ve been providing top quality historical services for well over a decade, using a great team of multi-talented performers, skilled demonstrators and superb craftspeople.
+We’ve been providing top quality historical services for nearly two decades, using a great team of multi-talented performers, skilled demonstrators and superb craftspeople.
 We supply the very best in historical consultancy, interpretation, performance and entertainment.

 For more info please drop us a line.
 We look forward to hearing from you.

 Registered Office: Kingfisher House, Hurstwood Road, Haywards Heath, RH17 7QX

 VAT reg.
 793 6137 00

 Office address: Upper Weeg, Dolfor, Newtown, Powys, SY16 4AT, Wales, UK

 Health & safety

 We take health & safety very seriously and are committed to ensuring safety both of our staff and of our audience.
 We carry £10 million Public Liability insurance as well as £5 million Professional Indemnity insurance.
 This level of cover enables us to stage many different sizes and styles of event.

 Let us know if you would like to see copies of our current insurance documents and health and safety policy.
 We have a reputation for producing very thorough risk documentation, and detailed event and activity assessment material.